New York Harbor: 19th century

 In 1824 the first American drydock was completed on the East River.
 Because of its location and depth, the Port grew rapidly with the introduction of steamships; and then with the completion in 1825 of the Erie Canal New York became the most important transshipping port between Europe and the interior of the United States, as well as coastwise destinations.
 By about 1840, more passengers and a greater tonnage of cargo came through the port of New York than all other major harbors in the country combined and by 1900 it was one of the great international ports.
 The Morris Canal carried anthracite and freight from Pennsylvania through New Jersey to its terminus at the mouth of the Hudson in Jersey City.
 Portions in the harbor are now part of Liberty State Park.

 In 1870, the city established the Department of Docks to systematize waterfront development, with George B. McClellan as the first engineer in chief.
 By the turn of the 20th century numerous railroad terminals lined the western banks of the North River (Hudson River) in Hudson County, New Jersey, transporting passengers and freight from all over the United States.
 The freight was ferried across by the competing railroads with small fleets of towboats, barges, and 323 car floats, specially designed barges with rails so cars could be rolled on.
 New York subsidized this service which undercut rival ports.
 Major road improvements allowing for trucking and containerization diminished the need.

 The harbor saw major federal investment at the end of the century when Congress passed the Rivers and Harbors Act of 1899.
-Over $1.2 million of initial funding was appropriated for the dredging of 40 ft (12.2 m)-deep channels at Bay Ridge, Red Hook, and Sandy Hook.
+Over $1.2 million of initial funding was appropriated for the dredging of 40-foot-deep (12.2 m) channels at Bay Ridge, Red Hook, and Sandy Hook.

 The Statue of Liberty (Liberty Enlightening the World) stands on Liberty Island in the harbor, while the nearby main port of entry at Ellis Island processed 12 million arrivals from 1892 to 1954.
 The Statue of Liberty National Monument, encompassing both islands, recalls the period of massive immigration to the United States at the turn of the 20th century While many stayed in the region, others spread across America, with more than 10 million leaving from the nearby Central Railroad of New Jersey Terminal.

 20th century

+Post–World War I

+After the war, the 1919 New York City Harbor Strike by the Marine Workers Union shut down the port for weeks.

+It started on January 9 and was paused on January 13 for arbitration.
+The strike resumed March 4 after workers rejected the War Board labor ruling and ended on April 20, 1919 after new terms had been offered by both public and private port employers.